cykod/Quintus-website/public/guide/core.md

       console.log("Just fired gun: " + gun);
     });

-    // The recharegeShield method will be called on spaceship
+    // The rechargeShield method will be called on spaceship
     // each step
     spaceship.on("step","rechargeShield");

     spaceship.on("dock",spacestation,"shipDocked");

 To trigger events, you call the `trigger` method with the name of the event you are triggering and up to 3 arguments.
-It's important to be consistant with what arguments you pass to events as these provide much of the external API to your objects.
+It's important to be consistent with what arguments you pass to events as these provide much of the external API to your objects.

 For example, to continue with our spaceship example, you might have the following: